hannahscha/MLproject/README.md

 ## **Acknowledgments and disclosures**
 #### **Acknowledgments**
-We would like to thank the following individuals and organizations for their contributions to the **Student Grade Prediction Project**:
+We would like to thank the following individuals and organizations for their contributions to the Student Grade Prediction Machine Learning Project:
 - **Educators and Students**: For participating in the initial data collection surveys and providing invaluable insights into the real-world challenges of academic performance.

+Cortez, Paulo & Silva, Alice.
+(2008). *Using data mining to predict secondary school student performance*.
+EUROSIS.
 - **The Kaggle Community**: For creating a resource for coding and dataset acquisition.
-- **Project Advisors and Collaborators**: For their guidance and feedback throughout the ethical evaluation process and the development of the application, thank you to Professor Jude Okolie.
+- **Professor Jude Okolie**: For their guidance and feedback throughout the ethical evaluation process and the development of the application.
 - **Streamlit and Open-Source Community**: For providing tools and libraries that facilitated the seamless creation of this app.

 #### **Disclosures**